MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L02/Lab02_Build_Desktop_Flow.md

 > <img src="../L02/media/image66_3.png" style="width:6in;height:4in"
 > alt="UI element editor" />

 32. We will do the same thing for the inspection status.
-Duble click on the **Table data cell 'In progress'** UI.
+Double click on the **Table data cell 'In progress'** UI.

 > <img src="../L02/media/image66_4.png" style="width:3.7;height:4in"
 > alt="Table data cell" />